lazarulian/cs35L/notes/git-internals.md

 - The converse is not always true; repositories created by recent versions of Git may not necessarily work with older versions of Git
   - therefore there are some files in the `.git` folder that are archaic.

-### Anatomy of the Sub Directory
+### Anatomy of .git Folder

 ---

-- `branches` - obsolescent - will appear when there are branches within the thing
+- `branches` - obsolescent - will appear when there are branches within the thing (for backwards compatibility mostly)
 - `config` - repository-specific configuration (very standard)
   - tends to act as the barrier to git providing important information about the repository
 - `description` - used for GitWeb, an attempt to put Git on the web (somewhat obsolete)
 - `HEAD` - where the current (default) branch is
 - `hooks/*` - executable scripts that Git will invoke at certain "pressure points" (important triggers, like making a commit).
 By default, there are no working hooks; default ones all end with `.sample`, which illustrate what you might want to put in such hooks.
   - changing the config files will change the hooks most of the time
-  - you can use these basically to set a certain behaviors within repositories
+  - main purpose of Git hooks is to allow developers to automate and customize their Git workflow based on their specific needs and preferences
 - `index` - a list of planned changes for the next commit in a binary data structure
   - the on file representation of what the future looks like
 - `info/exclude` - addition to `.gitignore`.